Intermittent Fasting while on Diabetes Medications

 Metformin

-Metformin is effective in diabetes and inexpensive.
-It lowers the blood sugar production by the liver, which contributes to the high blood sugar in diabetes.
-It also decreases the intestinal absorption of sugars, increases glucose use by the body, and increases insulin sensitivity.
+Metformin is effective and inexpensive in treating diabetes.
+It lowers the liver’s blood sugar production, which contributes to high blood sugar in diabetes.
+It also decreases the intestinal absorption of sugars, increases the body’s glucose use, and increases insulin sensitivity.

 Sulfonylureas